PennLINC/qsirecon/.maint/INSTRUCTIONS.md

 - Verified with `qsirecon --version`
 - Pushed as `unstable` on `main`; additionally pushed as `latest` and `<CIRCLE_TAG>` on tagged builds

+Test-image guard behavior:

+- `image_prep` builds the test image with `VCS_REF=$(git rev-parse --short HEAD)`.
+- The test image is labeled with `org.opencontainers.image.revision`.
+- Before tests run, CircleCI compares that label to the checkout SHA and fails early on mismatch to prevent stale-image test runs.

 #### File edits vs CI image behavior